AhmedElachry/github-users-app/README.md

 Fetch API was used instead of Axios to keep dependencies minimal.

 Tailwind CSS allows quick, responsive UI development.

+Zustand was chosen for state management due to its simplicity, minimal boilerplate, and powerful persist middleware for handling localStorage.

 React Router v7+ provides a clean routing structure for SPA navigation.